This homemade zesty Italian Pasta Salad recipe is simple, delicious and ready in less than 30 minutes!!

-- Canned tuna - Use good quality, canned tuna in olive oil for the best flavor.
-Tuna is full of vitamins and minerals as well as being a good source of protein.
+- Canned tuna - use good quality, canned tuna in olive oil for the best flavor.
 Alternatively use cooked rotisserie chicken, diced ham, cooked shrimp (prawns) or thin slices of pepperoni.

-- Tri color cherry tomatoes - These are excellent for adding color and flavor but if you can’t find them regular cherry tomatoes are fine.
+- Cherry tomatoes - tri colored cherry tomatoes are my choice.
+They're excellent for adding color and flavor but if you can’t find them regular cherry tomatoes are fine.

-- Sweet bell peppers - Also known as red capscium in some parts of the world.
+- Sweet bell peppers - also known as red capsicum in some parts of the world.
 Be sure to choose firm bell peppers that are heavy for their size.

 - Sun dried tomatoes in oil - I prefer the ones in olive oil and herbs but use what you can find.
 The ones I use are already sliced or julienned.